In Gospel Greek, Day One dawns with a word. In what funny language does time start with a bang?

 “We say that time passes, time goes by, and time flows.
 Those are metaphors.
 We also think of time as a medium in which we exist.” —James Gleick

-In what cuckoo code does time tick us off?
+In what cuckoo code does it tick us off?

 “We are programmed to believe that time is the enemy, that it takes away from us or that it diminishes us.
 I have found that it’s done the opposite to me.
 Life is in perfect balance.
 It’s just that our perception of it isn’t.” —Rania Al-Abdullah

-Could the funny language time blows in on, be coined?
+Does the funny language it blows in on, kick sand in our eyes?

 Could the tickled tongue that gives it wings, heal all wounds?